What Is Aortic Stenosis?

 The aortic valve and pulmonary valves control the flow of blood as it leaves the heart and keep it flowing forward.
 They open to let blood move ahead, then quickly close to keep it from flowing backward.

-In aortic stenosis (ay-OR-tik stuh-NO-sis), the aortic valve is too small and narrow, and can't open all the way.
+In aortic stenosis (ay-OR-tik stuh-NO-sis), the aortic valve is too small and narrow.
+It can't open all the way.
 This makes the heart work harder to push blood across the abnormal valve.
 Over time, this added stress can weaken the heart.

-What Are the Signs and Symptoms of Aortic Stenosis?
+What Are the Signs & Symptoms of Aortic Stenosis?

 Many people with aortic stenosis have no symptoms.
 Others have mild symptoms that usually don't become bothersome.